OBJECT has been campaigning against the surrogacy industry since 2017.

-Surrogacy is the practice in which a woman’s womb is ‘rented’ – she is paid to become pregnant (via artificial insemination of sperm, or implantation of a ‘donated’ egg), to follow rules during the pregnancy (such as aborting foetuses which do not meet the buyers’ wishes) and to then give up her baby to the ‘buyers’ when it is born.
+Surrogacy means a woman’s womb is ‘rented’ – for money, she gets pregnant (via artificial insemination of sperm, or implantation of an egg ( from the ‘mother’ or a ‘donor’), to follow rules during the pregnancy (such as aborting foetuses which do not meet the buyers’ wishes) and to then give up her baby to the ‘buyers’ when it is born.

-Surrogacy is similar to prostitution in that it commodifies women’s bodies as objects available for purchase.
-In the case of prostitution, women’s bodies are purchased for sexual abuse by men; surrogacy is the purchase of women’s bodies to exploit their reproductive function.
+Surrogacy is like prostitution – it commodifies women’s bodies as objects available for purchase.
+In prostitution, women’s bodies are purchased for sexual abuse by men; surrogacy is the purchase of women’s bodies to exploit their reproductive function.